 And with your spirit

-THE AGNUS DEI Sung
+THE AGNUS DEI: Sung

-As the celebrant shows us the consecrated Host he says:
+As the Celebrant shows us the consecrated Host he says:

 Behold the Lamb of God; behold him who takes away the sins of the world.